 How did your career as an instructor begin?

 My very first experience of Pilates was when I attended the Royal Ballet Summer school aged 11.
 I didn’t know much about it then but when I completed my intensive Contemporary Dance training at Trinity Laban, Pilates was taught as a way of preventing injuries and support a dancer’s body which is when I saw first-hand the real impact it had.
 After graduating I wanted to keep injuries at bay as well as helping others so I began to teach group classes and one to one sessions.
 I’ve also taught Dance since the age of 16 so the two compliment each other well. .

 In five years I’d like to have completed more courses and increased my knowledge and experience in the fitness and world of art.
 I love new challenges and attending one-off events so I want to continue doing that too.

-I would definitely do something creative, maybe interior design as I did Fine Art at school and I appreciate a relaxing and personal home environment.
+I would definitely do something creative, maybe interior design as I did Fine Art at school and I definitely appreciate a relaxing and personal home environment.

 How would you describe the way you teach?

 I would describe myself as an adaptable instructor who can read the energy of a room and tailor the class on the spot to engage everyone.
 I’d also like to think that I’ve got a good energy and can demonstrate the exercises to a high level with clear and concise instruction, probably a takeaway from my years of dance training.

 What do you think makes you unique as an instructor?

 Personality!
 I have been to lots of different classes and for me the difference between an average and excellent instructor besides knowledge, qualifications etc is someone who can inject their personality into the class.
 If the instructor is lacking personality and/or passion it makes me less likely to give 100% in the class.
 So, I always try to be myself and motivate clients to do their best.